Will the coronavirus die out as the weather warms?

 As winter gives way to spring, will the novel coronavirus disappear with it?

-President Trump late last week took to Twitter to share details from his phone call with Chinese President Xi Jinping, who he called “strong, sharp and powerfully focused on leading the counterattack on the coronavirus.”
+President Trump late last week took to Twitter to share details from his phone call with Chinese President Xi Jinping, whom he called “strong, sharp and powerfully focused on leading the counterattack on the coronavirus.”

 CORONAVIRUS ‘SUPER-SPREADER’ SPEAKS OUT AFTER INFECTING 11 OTHERS WITH VIRUS